 Sandy Beach is one of the most popular beaches for surfers in Honolulu.
 The waves here are among the strongest.
 We were warned by several people that we shouldn’t try and risk swimming at Sandy Beach.
-Apparently, a surfer had lost his life a day before 🙁
+Sadly, a surfer had lost his life just the day before 🙁

 Halona Blowhole Lookout

 Just before Sandy Beach is the Halona Blowhole Lookout.
-The powerful waves around this area really make for a beautiful blowhole.
-The view from the lookout too is spectacular.
+The powerful waves around this area make for a beautiful blowhole.
+The view from the lookout is spectacular!

 This was probably one of my favourite beaches along the drive.
-The vast expanse of white sand, blue water, and mountains made this beach feel so big, yet so cozy.
+The vast expanse of white sand, blue water, and mountains made this beach feel so big, yet so cosy.
 I could imagine myself sitting on this beach reading a book (which I did see someone else doing).
-I would have done it had it not been for the fact we had a long way to go before our hotel.
-This was the perfect beach in my opinion.
+And I would have done it had it not been for the fact we had a long way to go before our hotel.

 Probably the most over-hyped beach on the North Shore.
 Lanikai Beach is located close to Kailua Beach Park and isn’t the easiest beach to get access to.
 It’s located behind a row of beach houses and there’s hardly any parking available.
 Also, with all the houses overlooking the beach, it doesn’t feel that secluded.
-I guess, all that hype really built up the beach for me.
-Personally, I thought the beaches close to Waimanalo, or Banzai are way more secluded, and beautiful.
+I guess, all that hype built up the beach for me.
+I honestly thought that the beaches close to Waimanalo, or Banzai are way more secluded and beautiful.

 This was my favourite aerial photo of Hawaii.
-Somewhere along Kaawa, the road gets squashed between the mountain and the sea.
+Somewhere along Kaawa, the road gets squeezed between the mountains and the sea.
 The sudden change of scenery feels beautiful, yet intimidating.
-This is probably one of the most photogenic parts of Hawaii in my opinion.
-All along the coast are small beaches that often remain empty and attract only a few locals who come to walk their dogs.
-Driving along this route is highly recommended.
+It is probably one of the most photogenic parts of Hawaii in my opinion.
+And its beauty hasn’t gone unnoticed.

 Kahana Bay Beach

-The Kahana Bay Beach is a secluded and relatively calm beach for the North Shore.
+Kahana Bay Beach is a secluded and relatively calm beach on the North Shore.
 From the number of pyres on the beach, I got a sense that this beach sees a lot of bonfires.

-Not to be confused with the Punaluu Black Sand Beach on the Big Island, the Punaluu Beach on Oahu is thin, narrow stretch of sand located along the North Shore.
-The views of the sea, and the views of the mountains behind made this beach unique in my opinion.
+Not to be confused with the Punaluu Black Sand Beach on the Big Island, the Punaluu Beach on Oahu is a thin, narrow stretch of sand located along the North Shore.
+The views of the sea and the views of the mountains behind made this beach unique in my opinion.

 Banzai Pipeline (also known as “Pipeline” or just “Pipe”) is another epic beach worth visiting.
 The beach is famous for its notorious waves that draw surfers from all across the island.

-Shark’s Cove is known for two things – snorkeling, and food trucks.
+Shark’s Cove is famous for two things – snorkelling, and food trucks.